Undergraduate Courses

 Topics

-This course builds upon the introductory understanding of atmospheric chemistry provided in CHM210H.
-In particular, modern research topics in the field are discussed, such as aerosol chemistry and formation mechanisms, tropospheric halogen chemistry, the chemistry of climate including cloud formation and geoengineering, biosphere-atmosphere interactions, the chemistry of remote environments, air pollution health effects.
-Reading is from the scientific literature; class discussion and presentations are emphasized.
+Building upon the introductory understanding of atmospheric chemistry provided in CHM210H1, this course develops a quantitative description of chemical processes in the atmosphere.
+Modern research topics in the field are discussed, such as aerosol chemistry and formation mechanisms, tropospheric organic chemistry, the chemistry of climate including cloud formation and geoengineering, biosphere-atmosphere interactions, and the chemistry of remote environments.
+Mathematical models of atmospheric chemistry are developed; reading is from the scientific literature; class discussion is emphasized.

 Background